31 Comments

 - - -

-Blowing up the country from the air, refusing to send in thousands (if not hundreds-of-thousands) of ground troops, offering a post-conflict reconstruction strategy.
+Blowing up the country from the air, refusing to send in thousands (if not hundreds-of-thousands) of ground troops, not offering a post-conflict reconstruction strategy.

 This is not coherence.
 It is simply atavistic destructiveness.
 Even if the regime as shaped under Kameinei and his son is shredded, what will replace it?
 We've heard nothing (except some utterly unconvincing wishful thinking from that grand agent of chaos, Donald Trump).